Analysis of Fatigue-Induced Compensatory Movements in Bicep Curls: Gaining Insights for the Deployment of Wearable Sensors: Discussion

-In future studies on sensor development, our results may provide a suggestion for detecting fatigue during bicep curl exercise.
-Having the prior knowledge that the subject is conducting bicep curl, without changing load and maintaining constant ROM, future studies can detect fatigue via: \begin{itemize} \item Observing the sEMG signal of the \textit{UT} muscle.
-The RMS of the signal should expect a significant increment when fatigue occurs. \item Observing the \textit{shoulder elevation-depression} trajectory using any kinematics-based sensor, a standard bicep curl should have barely any moment on this joint trajectory.
-The sensor should capture a significant increment in the ROM of this joint during fatigue. \item Observing the \textit{shoulder flexion-extension} trajectory using any kinematics-based sensor, a standard bicep curl should just slightly flex the shoulder.
-The sensor should capture a significant increment in the ROM of this joint during fatigue. \end{itemize}
+In terms of biomechanics, the upper trapezius muscle is the primary mover for shoulder elevation movement.
+We may combine these findings and conclude that the central nervous system recruits the upper trapezius muscle to execute the Bicep Curl exercise, leading to excessive shoulder elevation-depression movement.
+From the findings listed above, we may provide a suggestion for detecting fatigue during Bicep Curl exercise using different metrics.
+Having the prior knowledge that the subject is conducting bicep curl, without changing load and maintaining constant ROM, future studies can detect fatigue via: \begin{itemize} \item Collecting the sEMG signal or monitoring the muscle force of the \textit{UT} muscle.
+It is expected to have a significant increment when fatigue occurs.
+Or \item Collecting the ROM of the shoulder joint kinematics.
+It is expected to have a significant increment when fatigue occurs. \end{itemize}